Ral15/jp2_offline/DATA_ENCRYPTION.md

 * To encrypt the database, NeDB gives options in the new Datastore({}) function.
 For encryption are afterSerialization and beforeDeserialization. in the link of NeDB describes a little bit more this functions.

-* Using Camo we have no access to this options because Camo connect automatically the Database with a fuctions.
+* Using Camo we have no access to this options because Camo connect automatically the Database with camo.connect() function.

 * So the steps to encrypt the data are:

-  * Do a npm install when you clone the repository in jp2_offline and express-app directories as we see in [Readme.md](https://github.com/Ral15/jp2_offline/README.md)
+  * Do a npm install when you clone the repository in jp2_offline and express-app directories as we see in Readme.md

-  * Go to /your-path/jp2_offline/node_modules/camo/lib/clients/nedbclient.js
+  * Go to /your-path/jp2_offline/express-app/node_modules/camo/lib/clients/nedbclient.js

   * Add const Crypto = require('crypto-js'); in the file: